Tagliatti/RunscopeCli/README.md

 <img src="https://i.imgur.com/7A1WalL.png">

 ## License
-NetBarcode is shared under the MIT license.
+RunscopeCli is shared under the MIT license.
 This means you can modify and use it however you want, even for comercial use.
 But please give this repository a ⭐️.